 - Ensure you are comfortable with this clothing style

-- A small pallette of 2/3 base colours
+- A small palette of 2/3 base colors

-- Choose clothing styles that are interchangeable with other items in your base colour
+- Choose clothing styles that are interchangeable with other items in your base color

 - Classic styles with minimal branding/logos don’t date

-- Choose tops that you can wear with all of your base colours
+- Choose tops that you can wear with all of your base colors

 - Ensure your shoes are comfortable enough to wear all day, more than once a week